Pete's Walks - Watlington Hill, Cookley Green and Pishill (part 1)

 The Chiltern Way path through the tree belt, heading towards Park Corner

-Soon there was a wood on my left, where I saw a Fallow Deer cross the path ahead of me.
+Soon there was a wood on my right, where I saw a Fallow Deer cross the path ahead of me.
 I then heard a large noise behind some holly bushes on my right, and realised there were more deer about - I managed to photo two deer as they stopped on the edge of the wood about 60 yards away.

 The path through the wood approaching Park Corner